MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.feeds.providers/ifeedprovidermessage_onmessagereceived_1785849108.md

 ## -remarks

-The calls to `window.postMessage` in the feed content must use a `targetOrigin` that matches the origin of the feed registration, specified in the *ContentUri* attribute of the **Definition** element in the provider's package manifest file.
+The calls to [window.chrome.webview.postMessage](/microsoft-edge/webview2/reference/javascript/webview) in the feed content must use a `targetOrigin` that matches the origin of the feed registration, specified in the *ContentUri* attribute of the **Definition** element in the provider's package manifest file.
 For more information see [Feed provider package manifest XML format](/windows/apps/develop/feeds/feed-provider-manifest).

 ## -see-also